johann-DP/CRM/README.md

 python phase4v3.py --config config.yaml
 ```

+Set `stop_after_prep: true` in the configuration to abort the pipeline once the
+cleaned dataset has been written to `df_active.csv` in the output directory.

 The recommended versions of the dependencies are listed in
 `requirements.txt` to ensure the same results can be reproduced later.